VinEckSie/English-Flash-Cards/README.md

-# English C1 Vocabulary for Anki
+# English C1 for Anki

 A comprehensive collection of English vocabulary and expressions designed for the Anki app.
 This deck is perfect for learners aiming to: